JupiterOne/sdk/docs/integrations/development_guide.md

 We've now:

 - ✅ Created a new integration project
-- ✅ Installed dependencies with `yarn install`
+- ✅ Installed dependencies with `npm install`
 - ✅ Created our `instanceConfigFields`
 - ✅ Setup a `.env` file
 - ✅ Created our `validateInvocation`